Fiberglass vs. Steel Doors: What's the Difference?

 DIY vs. Hiring a Pro

 Door installation can be a DIY project, especially if you’re simply swapping a door for a new one.
 However, you may not feel comfortable tackling a door install yourself or have the time, so hiring a local door installer is a great option.
-If you do decide to hire a pro, expect labor costs of $40 to $90 an hour, not including the cost of materials.
+If you decide to hire a pro, expect labor costs of $40 to $90 per hour, not including the cost of materials.

 Frequently Asked Questions

-Doors come in a wide variety of materials, including fiberglass, wood, and steel.
-Fiberglass is an excellent choice if you’re looking for a durable, long-lasting, energy-efficient option that comes in a variety of colors, although it’s not eco-friendly.
-Steel provides durability and maximum security, but it’s not eco-friendly or energy-efficient.
-Wood is an energy-efficient, eco-friendly door solution, but it is more expensive.
+Doors are made from a variety of materials, including fiberglass, wood, and steel.
+Fiberglass is an excellent choice if you’re looking for a durable, long-lasting, and energy-efficient option that comes in various colors, although it’s not eco-friendly.
+Steel provides durability and maximum security but is not eco-friendly or energy-efficient.
+Wood is an energy-efficient, eco-friendly door solution, but you’ll spend more.

 Need professional help with your project?